C-EO/gitea-gcloud-ubuntu/README.md

 # Host Gitea on Google Cloud in Minimal Ubuntu LTS (Example)

-In over one year hosting Gitea on Google Cloud, I have enjoyed the self-hosted Git service.
+In over ~~one~~ two years hosting Gitea on Google Cloud, I have enjoyed the self-hosted Git service.

 Creating an instance, setting it up, and securing the service was an amazing adventure.
 Enhancing the instance was, well, tricky but rewarding.
 Gitea itself is, indeed, (arguably!) painless: I have only encountered two issues, issues which I think even an enthusiast can fix with a little knowledge of SQLite3.